 In Key Stages 1 and 2 (years 1-6) we teach the National Curriculum.
 Click here to view.

 The subjects covered in the Primary National Curriculum are English, Mathematics, Science, Art, Design and Technology, History, Geography, Music, Physical Education and Computing.
+More information about our subject progression can be found here.

 The national curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.